Manxiong26/Manxiong26/README.md

-## Hi there Welcome to MaNeena's GitHub 👋
+## Hi there Welcome to My GitHub 👋

 <!--
 **Manxiong26/Manxiong26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 🌱 Life is always changing and so shall I... 🌱

-My name is Maneena,
+My name is MaNeena,

 🔭 I’m currently leanring PHP and MySQL....